 7. Make full use of your oven?
 Don’t bake one thing at a time.

 8. Substitute grated orange or lemon rind for extracts in some recipes?

 MORE: Hot stuff!
 Vintage 1950s saucepans & kitchenware in popular retro styles

 Saving money on food: In storing food, do you…

-- Place newly purchased canned an packaged goods behind those on hand so you’ll use older ones first and avoid deterioration and spoilage?
+1. Place newly-purchased canned and packaged goods behind those on hand so you’ll use older ones first and avoid deterioration and spoilage?

 2. Store cereals, etc, in airtight containers, especially things you’ll use slowly?
 Weevils eat up money.

 3. Keep your refrigerator at the right temperature (40-50 degrees, except freezing unit)?
 If it’s colder than this, you’re spending too much to run it; if it’s warmer, costly spoilage can take place.